-One of the most common things that holds people back from living a life that they really want to live is not knowing what to do.
+One of the most common things that hold people back from living a life that they really want to live is not knowing what to do.

 They don’t know what idea to go after they don’t know what business to start, they don’t even know what side hustle to start.
 So I’m going to address this in this video.